 In depth technical knowledge of the theory and troubleshooting practices to repair electronic and electrical circuits.

-Knowledge of GE Proficy HMI/SCADA software to include iFix and CIMPLICITY.
+Knowledge of GE Proficy HMI/SCADA software to include iFix.

 Knowledge of digital communication protocols: RS-232/422/485, USB and Ethernet.

 Knowledge of automation control systems including electrical motors and motor controllers.

 Knowledge of modern electronics technology including analog and digital discrete and integrated circuits, computer electronics and computer communications.

 Extensive knowledge of SCADA/HMI software systems, PLC networks and computerized industrial processes.

 Good computer skills with office productivity software for e-mail, word processing and spreadsheets.

 Ability to use calibrators, multimeters, megohmmeters, signal generators, oscilloscopes, network analyzers, logic analyzers, pulse and function analyzers, power supplies and other associated test equipment.